Blog Home

 Sent via Internet (WiFi or cellular data) Cellular network

-Compatability Android phones All mobile phones
+Compatibility Smartphones All mobile phones

-Adoption Varies by region and carrier Widespread
+Adoption Growing, but adoption varies by region and carrier Long-established, widespread

-Delivery receipts Yes No
+Delivery receipts Yes Yes

 Read receipts Yes No